rudderlabs/rudder-load/README.md

 The load-runner is a more flexible tool that allows for dynamic configuration and running various load test scenarios.
 It can be run in two main ways:
 1. With command-line flags
 2. With a test configuration file
+3. Using a combination of a test configuration file with values overriden by command-line flags

 #### Building the load-runner